f3d-app/f3d-website/docs/user/OPTIONS.md

 ### `--point-size`_`=<size>`_  <small>(_double_)</small> {#--point-size}

 Set the _size_ of points when showing vertices.
-Model specified by default.
+Model-specified by default.

 ### `--line-width`_`=<size>`_  <small>(_double_)</small> {#--line-width}

 Set the _width_ of lines when showing edges.
-Model specified by default.
+Model-specified by default.

 ### `--backface-type`_`=<visible|hidden>`_  <small>(_string_)</small> {#--backface-type}

 Set the Backface type.
-Model specified by default.
+Model-specified by default.

 ### `--color`_`=<color>`_  <small>(_color_)</small> {#--color}

 Set a _color_ on the geometry.
 Multiplied with the base color texture when present.
-Model specified by default.
+Model-specified by default.

 ### `--opacity`_`=<opacity>`_  <small>(_double_)</small> {#--opacity}

 Set _opacity_ on the geometry.
 Multiplied with the base color texture when present.
-Model specified by default.
-Usually used with Depth Peeling option.
+Model-specified by default.
+Usually used with [`--translucency-support`](#--translucency-support).

 ### `--roughness`_`=<roughness>`_  <small>(_double_)</small> {#--roughness}

 Set the _roughness coefficient_ on the geometry (0.0-1.0).
 Multiplied with the material texture when present.
-Model specified by default.
+Model-specified by default.

 ### `--metallic`_`=<metallic>`_  <small>(_double_)</small> {#--metallic}

 Set the _metallic coefficient_ on the geometry (0.0-1.0).
 Multiplied with the material texture when present.
-Model specified by default.
+Model-specified by default.

 ### `--base-ior`_`=<base-ior>`_  <small>(_double_)</small> {#--base-ior}

 Set the _index of refraction of the base layer_ (1.0-2.5).
-Model specified by default.
+Model-specified by default.

 ### `--hdri-file`_`=<HDRI file>`_  <small>(_path_)</small> {#--hdri-file}

 Set the _HDRI_ image that can be used as ambient lighting and skybox.
-Valid file format are hdr, exr, png, jpg, pnm, tiff, bmp.
+Valid file format are `.hdr`, `.exr`, `.png`, `.jpg`, `.pnm`, `.tiff`, `.bmp`.
 If not set, a default is provided.

 ### `--hdri-ambient`  <small>(_string_)</small> {#--hdri-ambient}